 The Seven Phases to Integrating Loss and Grief is the basis of all our programs and describes the human cost of loss and grief that can’t be quantified by the written word: statistics, news articles; written policies, practices and procedures, often described destructively, particularly historically, in numerous reports when documenting or reporting on Aboriginal Australians.

-To impart confidence that's deeper and more meaningful in Aboriginal and non-Aboriginal service providers to build rapport with your local Aboriginal community.
-The workshop demonstrates the meaning of inter-generational suppressed unresolved grief and how it has compounded and complicated the lives of their contemporary Aboriginal clients and in so doing, build confidence and rapport in the Aboriginal individual for their community.
-Similarly, the workshop will reveal there is actually nothing wrong with Aboriginal people they are only grieving and in so doing using loss and grief to prove Aboriginal disadvantage can become Aboriginal prosperity.
+The workshop demonstrates the meaning of inter-generational suppressed unresolved grief and exposes how it has compounded and complicated the lives of contemporary Aboriginal people.
+The workshop aims to impart confidence to expand the service providers capabilities to build rapport with their local Aboriginal community and in so doing build confidence and rapport with the Aboriginal individual.
+The workshop will reveal there is nothing actually wrong with Aboriginal people, they are only grieving, and in so doing help restore Aboriginal prosperity.

-You will learn why it’s important to value Aboriginal & Australian historyas being the cause of inter-generational suppressed, unresolved grief and how it’s compounded, and complicated contemporary Aboriginal peoples suppressed unresolved grief!
+You will learn why it’s important to value Aboriginal & Australian history in relation to inter-generational suppressed, unresolved grief and its impact on the lives of contemporary Aboriginal people.